Roberto Pfeil,Seth Perlman/AP

 In those towns where there isn't enough local competition, AT&T can sell off some chunk of its business after the merger.
 It's common for companies to agree to that kind of local wheeling and dealing to get a deal done.
 For example, airlines that want to merge often give up some of their business in particular cities.

-"There's much more chance for collusion and much less chance for real competition," First said.
+"There's much more chance for collusion and much less chance for real competition," Harry First, an antitrust expert at NYU law school, told me back in March.

-The one-big-market approach is also the way cell-phone manufacturers like Apple or Samsung are likely to look at things.
-When the manufacturers are bringing a fancy new phone to market, they negotiate with the big, national wireless companies for exclusive deals.
-This merger would mean one less national player to negotiate with.
+Market Bonus: The one-big-market approach is also the way cell-phone manufacturers look at the U.S. When the they bring a fancy new phone to market, they negotiate with the big, national wireless companies for exclusive deals.
+So an AT&T, T-Mobile merger would mean one less national player to negotiate with.